Skip to content

 Review Analysis

 1.3/5 on Trustpilot from 425 reviews.
 87% are one-star.
-The worst rating in our database.
+Near the bottom of the catalog, with only BitPay and PayU lower at 1.2.
 Common complaints: transactions blocked by fraud detection with no clear appeal process, excessive personal information demands, delayed payments, and email-only support with no phone line.
 Several reviewers use the word 'scam'.
-For comparison, Paysafe corporate sits at 1.2/5 on Trustpilot.
+For comparison, Paysafe corporate sits at 1.3/5 on Trustpilot.
 AstroPay leads at 4.3/5 from 9,591 reviews.

 Context for Operators

-These are consumer reviews, not merchant reviews.
+These are consumer reviews, with almost none from the merchants Adyen serves.
 Most negative Trustpilot entries come from people whose card transactions were blocked at an Adyen-powered checkout.
-From the operator's perspective, aggressive fraud blocking is a feature, not a bug.
+From the operator's perspective, aggressive fraud blocking is doing its job.
 It reduces chargebacks.
 But from the player's perspective, getting blocked on a legitimate deposit is frustrating.
 The real question for iGaming operators: does Adyen's fraud engine properly distinguish legitimate gambling transactions from actual fraud?
 With no public gambling-specific case studies or references, you cannot verify this without running a pilot.
 Nuvei's fraud engine is specifically trained on iGaming transaction patterns.
 Adyen's is trained on everything from Uber rides to Netflix subscriptions.

-Betfair is listed in CSV data as a gambling client.
+Betfair is the one gambling name with a public trace as an Adyen client (trade press rather than anything Adyen says).
 Beyond that, Adyen's public client list reads like a tech and retail hall of fame: Meta, Uber, eBay, Spotify, Microsoft, Netflix, McDonald's, Booking.com, L'Oreal, Etsy.
 No other gambling operators appear in public case studies or customer showcases.
 This tells you where iGaming sits in Adyen's priority list.
 The company is listed in Gambling Insider's Company Connections directory confirming they serve the gambling sector.
 But the absence of named gambling references means you cannot call other operators for a reference check before signing a 12-24 month contract.

 Operational Details